 When does home insurance not cover plumbing problems?

 Home insurance doesn't cover plumbing issues that result from poor maintenance, sewer backups, flooding, mold or certain kinds of piping.

 You're responsible for damage due to poor maintenance, such as failing to fix a pipe until after a few weeks or months.
 You're also responsible for any plumbing issues from wear and tear.
 Wear and tear is the normal deterioration of an item.

 A sewer backup is usually not covered under homeowners insurance.
-Backups are highly expensive to fix, as they can cause a lot of damage and create a health hazard.
-Also, most of the causes of a backup occur outside the premises of the house, such as tree root damage or city line problems.
+Most of the causes of a backup occur outside the premises of the house, such as tree root damage or city line problems.
 These are all standard reasons for exclusion.
 Most home insurers offer a sewer backup rider to cover these instances.

 Mold will only be covered if it was a result of the plumbing break you file a claim on.
 If the mold turns out to be a problem that was occurring over time, it is excluded.

 Polybutylene pipes were popular between around 1978 and 1995 because they were inexpensive.
 Over time, it was discovered that chlorine and other oxidants could easily break down polybutylene plumbing.
 As such, polybutylene pipes have been blacklisted by almost all home insurers.

 A standard homeowners insurance policy usually covers sudden or accidental damage to the plumbing system of your house within your coverage limits.
 Your home insurance policy often includes separate types of coverages.
 Here's how each handles plumbing damage: